Lesson 17: Creating Files in Visual Basic 6

-Up until Lesson 13, our focus has been on creating programs that accept data at runtime, with the drawback that the data vanishes once the program ends.
-However, in this upcoming lesson, we will delve into a valuable skill: learning how to create and store files.
+Up until Lesson 16, our focus has been on creating programs that accept data at runtime, with the drawback that the data vanishes once the program ends.
+However, in this lesson, we will delve into a valuable skill: learning how to create and store files.
 By utilizing a customized VB program, we'll be able to write these files to a storage device and subsequently retrieve their contents through reading operations.
-This new knowledge will greatly enhance our programming capabilities.

-To create a file , we use the following command
+To create a file in VB6, we use the following command:

 Open "fileName" For Output As #fileNumber

 Each file created must have a file name and a file number for identification.
-As for the file name, you must also specify the path where the file will reside.
-For example:
+For the file name, you must also specify the path where the file will reside.

 Open "c:\My Documents\sample.txt" For Output As #1